 Assuming the E-6 control surface mainframe is properly placed, and its PSE-1 power supply (or supplies) correctly rackmounted and connected to the control surface, you may now energize the rackmount power supply by plugging it into the AC mains.
-The "GOOD" LED on the power supply front panel should light up to indicate the presence of the voltage.
-The control surface's switches will assume factory default settings.
+The "GOOD" LEDs on the power supply front panel should light up to indicate the presence of their respective voltages.
+Individual module switches will assume factory default settings.